 “I’m sorry if I scared you,” Jericho returned.

 Brushing past Feliciano, Jericho exchanged a couple of parting words with the agents.
 He brushed past Feliciano again, picked up his suitcase from where he’d left it beside the door, and exited the office and then the mansion.

 The night air was heavy and humid.
 Pitch black.

-Jericho was not too familiar with these streets.
-He assumed this was because Cadence was not familiar with them.
-But that did not matter.
+Jericho wasn’t too familiar with these streets.
+He assumed this was because Cadence wasn’t familiar with them.
+But that didn’t matter.